 - Financial incentives:Targeted residents enrolled in Jobs Plus will be granted a 100 percent income disregard that will remain in place for up to 48 months.

 - Community support for work:Grantees market Jobs Plus services and financial incentives to alltargeted residents in a development.
 The goal is to saturate communities with work-related messages and to create a culture of work.

-Since 2015, HUD has awarded nearly $63 million to 24 public housing agencies (PHA) to implement the Jobs Plus Program.
+Since 2015, HUD has awarded over $136 million through 56 grants to Public Housing Authorities (PHAs) to implement the Jobs Plus Program.

 - MDRC has consolidated their Jobs Plus publications on this webpage.